Wormholes from heavy operator statistics in AdS/CFT: Introduction

 Altogether, the semiclassical prescription consists in fixing boundary conditions in a region $M$, typically of weak gravity, and considering all possible topologically distinct solutions $X$ to the gravitational equations, respecting the boundary conditions $\partial X = M$, in a formal asymptotic expansion of the form \be Z_{\text{grav}}[M] \sim \sum_{X}\, e^{-I[X]}\, Z_X\,. \ee Each spacetime configuration $X$ is weighted by its classical gravitational action $I[X]$, and it includes the term $Z_X$ representing the path integral of the quantum fields, or ideally of the underlying string theory, expanded around the background manifold $X$.

 The predictions of the semiclassical rules of \eqref{eq:semiclassicalpi} can be put under scrutiny in gravitational systems for which the non-perturbative description is under control.
 Namely, these include the handful of models of string/M-theory in AdS space with known CFT duals.
-In these models, the holographic dictionary naturally identifies the semiclassical path integral of the bulk supergravity, $Z_{\text{grav}}[M]$, where $M$ is now the asymptotic boundary of AdS, with the path integral of the holographic system $Z_{\text{CFT}}[M]$ in the asymptotic $N\rightarrow \infty$ expansion, defined in the rigid conformal boundary $M$ of AdS \cite{Witten:1998qj} \be Z_{\text{CFT}}[M] \sim Z_{\text{grav}}[M]\,. \ee

-With this identification in mind, the semiclassical path integral provides a non-perturbative bulk mechanism that succesfully accounts for many properties of the holographic system, such as: the large-$N$ confinement/deconfinement phase transition \cite{HP,Witten:1998qj, Witten:1998zw}, the quantum noise in the thermal correlation functions at late times \cite{Maldacena:2001kr, Barbon:2003aq,Barbon:2014rma} or the entanglement structure of holographic states, once the boundary replica trick is complemented with these rules \cite{Headrick:2010zt,LM,FLM,Dong:2016fnf}.
+In these models, the holographic dictionary naturally identifies the semiclassical path integral of the bulk supergravity, $Z_{\text{grav}}[M]$, where $M$ is now the asymptotic boundary of AdS, with the path integral of the holographic system $Z_{\text{CFT}}[M]$ defined in the rigid conformal boundary $M$ of AdS \cite{Witten:1998qj}.
+The latter is defined in the large-$N$ asymptotic expansion, which corresponds to the semiclassical expansion in the bulk, \be Z_{\text{CFT}}[M] \sim Z_{\text{grav}}[M]\,. \ee With this identification in mind, the semiclassical path integral provides a bulk mechanism that successfully accounts for many non-perturbative properties of the holographic system, such as: the large-$N$ confinement/deconfinement phase transition \cite{HP,Witten:1998qj, Witten:1998zw}, the quantum noise in the thermal correlation functions at late times \cite{Maldacena:2001kr, Barbon:2003aq,Barbon:2014rma} or the entanglement structure of holographic states, once the boundary replica trick is complemented with these rules \cite{Headrick:2010zt,LM,FLM,Dong:2016fnf}.

 Despite its obvious success, the semiclassical prescription comes equipped with extra configurations, which seem to be \textit{a priori} admissible according to the low-energy effective rules of \eqref{eq:semiclassicalpi}, and which spoil the harmony with the holographic description.
-These are the so-called `spacetime wormhole' solutions, connected geometries $X$ which possess multiple disconnected asymptotic boundaries $\partial X = M_1 \cup ... \cup M_k$.
+These are the so-called `Euclidean wormhole' solutions, connected geometries $X$ which possess multiple disconnected asymptotic boundaries $\partial X = M_1 \cup ... \cup M_k$.
 Euclidean wormholes can be constructed within low-energy effective actions arising from string theory in AdS space \cite{Maldacena:2004rf,Arkani-Hamed:2007cpn,Marolf:2021kjc}.